Universal Credit is a working-age benefit that was introduced across the country as part of the government’s changes to the benefits system.

 How you will be paid

-You will receive your first payment for Universal Credit between five and six weeks after you make your claim.
+You will receive your first payment for Universal Credit between 5 and 6 weeks after you make your claim.
 You will then receive a payment every month after that.
 This will include money to help with your rent and will usually be paid directly into your bank account.

 If you need help with your living costs while you wait for your first payment, you can apply for an advance payment.